HossamAS/ATMEGA32A-DRIVERS/README.md

 .........

     1-DRIVER_private.c :
-        is the implementation of the driver private functions, variables or callback functions which can be used in program file only by "the developer" (like static).
+        is the implementation of the driver private functions, variables or callback functions those can be used in program file only by "the developer" (like static).
     2-DRIVER_private.h :
         is the implementation of the driver casted register using struct and union Pattern or to implement the prototype of private functions, variables or callback functions those can be used in program file only (like static ones).
     3-DRIVER_config.c:
-        is the implementation of the linking time configuration struct or array of structs that can be configured by the "user".
+        is the implementation of the linking time configuration struct or array of structs those can be configured by the "user".
     4-DRIVER_config.h:
         is the implementation of the pre-build configuration which are the preprocessor directives that can